abpprkonsalting/angular-drag-stepper/README.md

 ```

 Export an injectable that can be imported by any other component in the application for sending controlling commands (next, prev, or an especific step number to go to).

-For example, from an internal component in an specific step:
+In the demo that interface is used from buttons at different levels (in the root app controller or inside a nested component.

 ```